kadena-io/pact/docs/pact-functions.md

 *value*&nbsp;`<a>` *&rarr;*&nbsp;`integer`

-Compute the compute the integer value of a string of hexidecimal numbers.
+Compute the compute the integer value of a string of length <= 128 chars consisting of  hexidecimal numbers.
 ```lisp
 pact> (hex-str-to-int "abcdef12345")
 "11806310474565"